electron/electron/docs/api/browser-window.md

   * `trafficLightPosition` [Point](structures/point.md) (optional) - Set a
     custom position for the traffic light buttons.
 Can only be used with `titleBarStyle` set to `hidden` or `customButtonsOnHover`.
-  * `fullscreenWindowTitle` Boolean (optional) - Shows the title in the title bar in full screen mode on macOS for all `titleBarStyle` options.
-    Default is `false`.
   * `thickFrame` Boolean (optional) - Use `WS_THICKFRAME` style for frameless windows on Windows, which adds standard window frame.
 Setting it to `false` will remove window shadow and window animations.
 Default is `true`.